What importers need to do to prepare for the rules and processes if the UK leaves the EU with no deal.

 New notification process for imports from non-EU countries and EU countries

-If the UK leaves the EU without a deal on 12 April, you’ll no longer have access to the EU’s import system TRACES (Trade Control and Expert System) for importing into the UK.
+If the UK leaves the EU without a deal, when importing from non-EU countries you’ll no longer have access to the EU’s import system TRACES (Trade Control and Expert System).

 Direct imports from outside the EU to the UK

 If you import directly from outside the EU on 31 October changes will apply to requirements for notifications of the following:

 - live animals

 - high-risk food and feed not of non-animal origin

 - use IPAFFS instead of the EU’s TRACES to notify imports

 - import high-risk food or feed of non-animal origin into the UK through a designated point of entry (DPE) as you do currently - find out which DPE you need from the list of DPEs on the Food Standards Agency (FSA) website